Art-Vanderlay/ResurrectedScripts/README.md

 # Resurrected Scripts
 Script used for building Resurrection Remix
-> Android M is the only supported version for Resurrected Scripts
+> Android M and N are the only supported versions for Resurrected Scripts

 Module  | Recommended Requirements
 -------:|:-------------------------